-Home » Special Diets » Gluten Free » Avocado and Tomato Salad with Homemade Dressing
+Home » Special Diets » Gluten Free » Cucumber Tomato and Avocado Salad

-Avocado and tomato salad is one of the simplest, tastiest and most nutritious salads you can make in under five minutes.
-Leave the dressing at the store, you won’t need it.
+Cucumber, tomato and avocado salad is one of the simplest, tastiest and most nutritious salads you can make in under five minutes.
+And leave the dressing at the store, you won’t need it.

 Originally published April 4, 2012

-Two super nutritious fruits come together in this basic and simple salad that can be served as a light, vegan meal, side dish, or after your main dish.
+Three super nutritious fruits and vegetable come together in this basic and simple salad that can be served as a light, vegan meal, side dish, or after your main dish.

 As an Amazon Associate I earn from qualifying purchases.

-Before I get to this avocado and tomato salad recipe, let me introduce you to my resident squirrel.
+Before I get to this cucumber, tomato and avocado salad recipe, let me introduce you to my resident squirrel.
 As you can see from this picture, I have competition in picking avocados from my tree!

 squirrel holding an avocado on a tree branch